What Does an Investment Management Practice Do?

 Understand the client’s financial goals

 Investment managers speak with clients to gain a strong understanding of their financial background, goals, and view on investment risks.
-Some clients want to invest a large amount of wealth in various stocks, bonds, mutual funds, or exchange traded funds (ETF) to provide retirement income.
+Some clients want to invest a large amount of wealth in various stocks, bonds, mutual funds, or exchange traded funds (ETF) to help provide retirement income.
 Others want to save for a specific goal, such as funding a grandchild’s college education.
-Investment managers make decisions based on these factors, ensuring all investments are made with the client’s best interests in mind.
+Investment managers make decisions based on these factors, striving to ensure all investments are made with the client’s best interests in mind.
 They also note the client’s view on risk, which determines whether they can go after high-risk investments such as high-yield bonds.

 Research prospective investments